 Next, the extractor needs to know the name of a user variable to extract the value into.
 The name of the user variable is used to identify the value in the user state - such as in a modifier that needs the extracted value later in the testcase.
 Please note that variable names starting with a non-alphanumeric character (e.g. '#') are reserved for use by Web Performance Load TesterTM and may be overwritten by the software as needed.
-The field "Assume extracted value is never URL Encoded" controls the context of the extracted value, and how encoding is performed when a modifier re-submits this value.
-This capability is available for advanced users, the default value (unselected) will suffice for most normal cases.
-If the extracted value appears URL Encoded, and can potentially contain the characters "+" and/or "%", but no other characters that would be encoded by a URL Encode process, then this field may be checked to indicate that those characters must be encoded ("%2B" and "%25", respectively) when the extracted value is re-transferred back up to the HTTP server.
+The "Apply Content Decoding" can be used to convert characters that have been escaped in the source document.
+For example, when set to HTML/XML, if the extracted region were to contain the text "&", each instances of that string would be replaced with just "&".

+Additionally conversions may be applied by the extractor, in order to prepare the extracted value for use in a Field.
+For example, if the selected value has already been encoded, then applying a URL Decode conversion will help ensure that the extracted value matches the logical value, as viewed in the Fields View.
+Alternatively, the value can be URL Encoded by the extractor, when the decoded value is not required.
 Finally, the bottom section of this dialog shows the response that was received when this testcase was recorded.
 Additionally, a sample value is displayed of what would be extracted, if this extractor processed a response from the server identical to the response being displayed.